 The number one employee benefits people in Bosnia and Herzegovina care about is health insurance.
 State provided healthcare is deemed insufficient and private healthcare is much preferred.

-Mandatory employee benefits in Bosnia and Herzegovina include pension, personal Accident insurance, legislative leaves, paid time off, unemployment insurance and eye exams.
+Mandatory employee benefits in Bosnia and Herzegovina include pension, personal accident insurance (in the administration entity Republic of Srpska), legislative leaves, paid time off, unemployment insurance, and eye exams.
 COM and supplementary employee benefits in Bosnia and Herzegovina include healthcare and workplace canteens.
 Employee perks are not common in the country.

 Mandatory Employee Benefits in Bosnia and Herzegovina

-Bosnia and Herzegovina are divided into few administrative entities:
+Bosnia and Herzegovina are divided into a few administrative entities:

 Some regulations are not completely identical in these entities.